leongaban/sass-smacss/README.md

 <strong>Next are the normalize and reset modules.
 Base module imports the mixins, colors and other less frequently updated settings/modules:</strong>

-<strong>All React / Angular components should have their own folder inside of /components and imported in the component module.</strong>

 ```
 @import 'mixins';
 @import 'colors';
 @import 'fonts';
 @import 'animation';
-@import 'components';
 ```

 <strong>Colors</strong>